Ancestor Search ...Find your Ancestors

 U and W

 • Many of the later ship manifests are typed, filled with typing errors and the transcribers transcribed them "as-is".
 In this case, it is not enough to look for phonetic alternatives.
 For example, my grandfather's first name is mis-typed as Joserh instead of Joseph.
-You can do a search by first initial, or search for other family members and check the manifest to see if the family travelled together.
+You can do a search by first initial, or search for other family members and check the manifest to see if the family traveled together.

 • You can search by last name and first initial.
 First names are frequently abbreviated on the passenger lists.
 Searching by first initial brings up all abbreviations and spelling variations for all first names that start with the letter selected.